Sampaguitas/pdb_client/README.md

 ```
 $ npm install
 ```
-In your **webpack.config.js** file, under externals: change 'https://pdb-server.herokuapp.com' with the address your back_end application.

-this will allow your front_end to make API calls to your back_end application once deployed.
+In your **webpack.config.js** file, under externals: change 'https://pdb-server.herokuapp.com' with the address of your back_end application.
+This will allow your front_end to make API calls to your back_end application once deployed.

 ```
 externals: {